PDBeurope/pdb-images/notes/notes.md

 - Testing - is it enough to check it creates all images on a few entries? -> no, unit testing
 - Alternative locations -> OK to show both? (sugar in 5elb) -> keep
 - Color highlighted entities/modres in various colors, like with domains (might improve orientation in the data) -> color entities but ensure they have the same colors as in by-entity coloring
+- Coarse conformations? - ask David -> some extension to CIF (https://pdb-dev.wwpdb.org/view3d.html?PDBDEV_00000012) -> ask Sameer -> Nope
+- Preeti - why CATH domain identifier is Topology not Homology? -> probably should be Homology, create a ticket, refer to 1n26, 1og0 -> it's OK, do not change
+- Missing modres in API -> will require image rerun when API fixed
+- Render at 1600x1600 (consider modern display sizes: Mac builtin Retina 14-inch (3024 × 1964), Dell external 27-inch (1920 × 1080); 800x800 looks blurry when ~2/3 of display height) (rendering time vs 800x800: ~2x, filesize: ~3-4x) -> render 1600 and 200

 ## Old process WTFs